Enriched model categories and the Dold-Kan correspondence: Introduction

 \subsection{Acknowledgments}

 This work is based on the second author's doctoral thesis \cite{Ngopnang24enr}, supervised by the first author and Don Stanley.
 We thank Kate Ponto for many helpful suggestions.
-We also thank Alejandro Saiz Millán, David White, Sinan Yalin, and Donald Yau for helpful discussions.
+We also thank Chris Kapulkin, Nick Rozenblyum, Alejandro Saiz Millán, Stefan Schwede, Marc Stephan, David White, Sinan Yalin, and Donald Yau for helpful discussions.

-Frankland acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), Discovery Grant RGPIN-2019-06082, as well as support from the Fields Institute.
+Frankland acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), Discovery Grant RGPIN-2019-06082, as well as support from the Fields Institute and the Max-Planck-Institut für Mathematik, report number MPIM-Bonn-2026.
 Cette recherche a \'et\'e financ\'ee par le Conseil de recherches en sciences naturelles et en g\'enie du Canada (CRSNG), subvention D\'ecouverte RGPIN-2019-06082.
 Ngopnang acknowledges the support of the Faculty of Graduate Studies and Research at the University of Regina.
+We gratefully acknowledge the support of the Pacific Institute for the Mathematical Sciences, report identifier PIMS-20250819-CRG41.